c752334430/c752334430.github.io/_pages/about.md

 News
 ======

+- May, 2023: Start Algo Dev (Quant) internship at Hudson River Trading.

+- May, 2023: Our paper 'Densest Diverse Subgraphs: How to Plan a Successful Cocktail Party with Diversity' has been accepted at KDD 2023

 - Aug, 2022: Extend the tweet recommendation project at Twitter as a part-time intern during fall semester

 - Aug, 2022: Our paper 'Polarizing Opinion Dynamics with Confirmation Bias' has been accepted at [SocInfo 2022](http://www.dcs.gla.ac.uk/socinfo2022/)